-Joseph H. Harrington, U.S. Attorney
+Joseph H. Harrington, United States Attorney

-Harrington received his J.D. from Gonzaga University in 1986, where he was a Thomas Moore Scholar (full academic scholarship) and served as the Editor-in-Chief of the Gonzaga Law Review.
+USA Harrington received his J.D. from Gonzaga University in 1986, where he was a Thomas Moore Scholar (full academic scholarship) and served as the Editor-in-Chief of the Gonzaga Law Review.
 He holds a B.A. in Mathematics and a B.S. in Engineering.
 He is married and has three children.